vasco-oliv/NetworkSecurity/README.md

 - Firmadyne (cloned recursively to the home directory, as specified in its GitHub page)
 - Homo-Network (publicly available on GitHub).
 In it's configuration file, the IP address for the CnC must be changed to 0.0.0.0.

+### Note

+This setup was tested on Kali virtual machines, and assumes that the host has the IP 10.0.2.15, which is the default in the Kali image.
+To run the setup on a different distribution, the IP can be added manually to the VM's interfaces.

 ## Setup & Run

 ### 1. Build and Start Docker Containers